yaniv-golan/dlzoom/README.md

 # Check availability without downloading
 dlzoom download 123456789 --check-availability

+# This exits non-zero if Zoom cannot find the recording or Zoom returns an error.

 # Wait up to 60 minutes for processing
 dlzoom download 123456789 --wait 60